rabblerouser/core/README.md

     ./node_modules/.bin/eslint --ext js,jsx src/path/to/file

-If you're not sure how to fix an eslint error, you can look up the docs for specific rules using a URL like: http://eslint.org/docs/rules/arrow-parens.
+If you're not sure how to fix an ESLint error, you can look up the docs for specific rules using a URL like: http://eslint.org/docs/rules/arrow-parens.
 In this case, `arrow-parens` is the name of the rule.

 We're using the [airbnb style](https://github.com/airbnb/javascript/tree/master/packages/eslint-config-airbnb) (slightly modified), which encourages use of many ES6 features.
 If you're not up to speed on ES6, this reference may come in handy: http://es6-features.org/.